What is a visual-spatial learner?

 - Doesn’t budget time well

-- Oral expression is much better than written expression
+- Oral expression is much better than written expression, especially when young

 - Is not well organized